 How long did the tick feed before discovery?
-Was the tick flat (meaning it attached recently) or engorged (meaning it had fed for an extended time)?
+Was the tick flat (meaning it attached recently) or partially engorged or fully engorged (meaning it had fed for an extended time)?
 Research conducted at Ohio State University indicates that transmission of disease organisms (Lyme disease) begins at approximately 24 hours.
 The longer the feeding continues the greater the potential for infection.
-Other diseases may vary taking either a longer or shorter time for infection transmission.
+Other diseases will vary in their infection transmission time frame.

 These factors can assist you in making a decision to visit your doctor.
 The decision is yours.
 If you keep the specimen, it’s important to protect it from dehydration by wrapping it in a damp (not wet) paper towel.
 Should dehydration of the tick occur it can be extremely difficult if not impossible to identify.
 Proper removal is important for two reasons (1) intact removal of the tick helps keep disease agents contained within the tick and (2) if it becomes necessary to identify the tick it needs to be in the best condition possible.
 See the Pro-Tick Remedy.

 Purchase Tick Protection Products Here